Bartłomiej Drągowski

-Bartłomiej Drągowski ([barˈtwɔmjɛj drɔŋˈɡɔfskʲi]; born 19 August 1997) is a Polish professional footballer who plays as a goalkeeper for Serie A club Spezia and the Poland national team.
+Bartłomiej Drągowski ([barˈtwɔmjɛj drɔŋˈɡɔfskʲi]; born 19 August 1997) is a Polish professional footballer who plays as a goalkeeper for Greek Super League club Panathinaikos, and the Poland national team.
 He began his career with Polish side Jagiellonia Białystok where he made over 60 appearances before joining Fiorentina in 2016.

-Personal life
+Early and personal life

-Born in Bialystok, Poland, Drągowski is the son of former footballer Dariusz Drągowski, who played for Jagiellonia Białystok and Siarka Tarnobrzeg during his career.
+Dragowski was born on 19 August 1997 in Białystok, Poland.
+He is in relationship with Agnieszka Abram.

 Club career

 Jagiellonia Białystok

 An academy graduate of the former club himself, Drągowski made his Ekstraklasa debut at the age of 16 in a 4–4 draw with Korona Kielce on 27 May 2014.
-In August, he was given the opportunity to stand in goal for Jagiellonia as a substitute following the dismissal of Jakub Słowik in a match against Śląsk Wrocław.
-Following his performance during the match, Drągowski retained the number one jersey and at the season, his first full campaign in professional football, he was named the division's Best Goalkeeper, Discovery of the Season and voted third-best player overall.
+Following his performance during the match, he was named the division's Best Goalkeeper, Discovery of the Season and voted third-best player overall.
 He ultimately made 69 appearances for the club across all competitions, including in which were appearances in the league, Polish Cup and UEFA Europa League.

 Fiorentina

 On 4 July 2016, he signed a five-year contract with Serie A side Fiorentina.
-He endured a difficult first season at the club, finding himself as third-choice goalkeeper behind Ciprian Tătărușanu and Luca Lezzerini, and later Marco Sportiello, before picking up a knee injury which ruled him out for several months.
-His debut, and only league appearance for the season, came on the final day of the campaign when he started in a 2–2 draw with Pescara.
+His debut and only league appearance for the season, came on the final day of the campaign, when he started in a 2–2 draw with Pescara.